DDynamic-Evolution/Ultimate-Character-Control/config.md

 distance=10
 #minimum age in days of a user to access
 age=31
+#enable or disable agecheck via setting agecheck=0 if you have to
 agecheck=1

 #Use a default outfit when loading an avatar.
 The outfit needs to be marked with "_d"